matrix-org/matrix-spec-proposals/proposals/4075-call-notify-event.md

 ### Explicitly unspecified conditions

-- The duration of the ring sound is a deliberately chosen to be a clients decision.
+- The duration of the ring sound is deliberately chosen to be a clients decision.
 - The ring sound is a client choice as well.
 (It was considered to add the ring sound to the notify event but how "ringing" actually should